NotEnoughUpdates/NotEnoughUpdates-REPO/README.md

 *Tip: Since you may need to do this more than once, you can set up a keybind with `/firm macros`.*

+---

 > [!WARNING]
-> If you made changes to an items lore, you need to re-sync the `nbttag` to make it correct again.
+> If you made changes to an item’s lore, you need to re-sync the `nbttag` to make it correct again.
 > *(Otherwise, our GitHub workflow will yell at you.)*
 > To do this, run:
 >